unabridged/motion/README.md

 ```

 This will install 2 files, both of which you are free to leave alone.

-### Note: Component Support in Rails 6

-Github's [ViewComponent](https://github.com/github/view_component) is currently the most popular Ruby gem for components that conforms to the new [`render_in` interface that landed in Rails 6.1](rails/rails#36388).
-Until a blessed component framework becomes `ActionView::Component` or similar, we plan to *not* enforce this dependency.

 ## How does it work?